Louisville vs. Kentucky NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Louisville's games this season have gone over 57 points four of 10 times.
+- Louisville and its opponents have combined to put up more than 57 points in four of 10 games this season.

 - This contest's over/under is 10.1 points above the 46.9 these two squads combine to surrender per game this season.